uwrit/leaf/README.md

 ## Can I use Leaf now?
 Sure!
 Leaf is in active development and will evolve as development continues and features are added.

-## Is Leaf an acronym?
-No, Leaf is not an acronym.